If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

 Following the publication of the Cities and Circular Economy for Food report at the World Economic Forum in Davos (January 2019), the Ellen MacArthur Foundation launched the Food initiative.
 Over the next three years, we will bring together key actors to stimulate a global shift towards a regenerative food system based on the principles of a circular economy.

-The initiative will engage 20+ cities on a journey to a circular economy for food with London, New York, and São Paulo as Flagship Cities.
-The Participant Cities - Almere, Barcelona, Lisbon, Milan, Porto, Rio de Janeiro, Salvador, Sevilla, Toronto, and Torres Vedras (with more to be announced) will further accelerate implementation efforts.
+The initiative will engage 20+ cities on a journey to a circular economy for food with London, New York, and São Paulo as Strategic Partners.
+Members - Almere, Barcelona, Bogotá, Kyoto, Lisbon, Milan, Phoenix, Porto, Rio de Janeiro, Salvador, Sevilla, Toronto, and Torres Vedras (with more to be announced) will further accelerate implementation efforts.
 Municipalities, local and global businesses, and resource managers will work together in new ways to drive real systemic change.

 The Food initiative will activate unprecedented collaboration to mobilise the vision laid out in the Cities and Circular Economy for Food report.
 Food brands, producers, retailers, governments, innovators, waste managers, and other food players are all working towards three main ambitions based on circular economy thinking.